 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 64K-byte sector erase operation.
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
-Any address of the block (see table 3) is a valid address for Block Erase (BE) instruction.
-The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
+Any address of the block (see "Table 1.
+Memory Organization") is a valid address for Block Erase (BE) instruction.
+The CS# must go high exactly at the byte boundary (the least significant bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.